spinalcom/spinal-organ-network_export_sample/README.md

 # configuration
 Edit the file `config.json5` so the organ can connect to the server the be able to get the forgefile with it `path`.

-The organ will search for `organ.ContextType` and  `organ.networkType` then create it if not found.
+The organ will search for `organ.contextName` and `organ.networkType`.

 ```js
 {